dumengkun/Java-Trio-Bros-Repo/README.md

-# SEIS-739-Repo
+# Java-Trio-Bros-Repo
-A course project for SEIS 739
+A course project for SEIS 739.
+Our vision: For students or Java beginners who want to learn Java efficiently and with more interests.
+The Java Trio Bro Learner App is a software that interactive and beginner friendly.
+Unlike many other apps and websites that is either too specific or static, our Product wants students to learn java by having fun and without being frustrated.